 - Realistically, how much time, energy, and patience do you have to share with an apprentice?
 Are you prepared to be a trainer, employer, counselor, teacher, mediator, and life coach as circumstances require?

 - What experiences and expertise will provide a valuable education to an apprentice?

 - How will you check in with the apprentice to assess her learning?

 - How flexible are you?
 How easily will you adapt your daily routine, work schedule, and operation to include an apprentice?

 - How comfortable will you be accepting critiques, criticism, or suggestions from an apprentice?

 - Do you have adequate apprentice housing on your property?
 Is it separate from your own?
 Does it provide private space for each apprentice, adequate heating and cooling, and easy access to a bathroom, clean running water, and cooking and bathing facilities?

 - Has your operation supported employees in the past?
 Are the appropriate systems in place (payroll, workers’ comp, etc.)?

-- While an apprentice’s primary compensation is the education and professional development you will provide in order to help her pursue the next steps in her career, she will also need to support herself financially while she is learning.
-Are you prepared to offer fair compensation in exchange for her labor?
+- While an apprentice’s primary compensation is the education and professional development you will provide in order to help them pursue the next steps in their career, they will also need to support themselves financially while they are learning.
+Are you prepared to offer fair compensation in exchange for their labor?

 - What additional compensation are you able to offer beyond education, housing, and a monthly stipend?
 Examples might include: regular meals; food from the ranch or farm; additional educational opportunities, such as workshops and conferences; tools and equipment, etc.